Alxhr0/DistroWallpapers/README.md

 3. Are there gonna be only wallpapers from distros?

-   No there will be a chance for some wallpapers from Desktop Environments to appear.
+   Yes there will be a chance for some wallpapers from Desktop Environments to appear.

 # Contributors